 Last Updated on Samuel Franklinby

 For the third instalment in Games Finder’s gaming archive series of posts we’ve opted to tackle the unique online magazine of Gamer Fit Nation (gamerfitnation.com) which opted to blend gaming and fitness into a single domain.
-Launching in early 2010 unfortunately Gamer Fit Nation has since shut down and is no longer online with the last article published around late 2016.
+Launching in early 2010 unfortunately Gamer Fit Nation has since shut down and is no longer online with the last article published on 30 August 2016.
+While the exact reasons for the shut down are unknown it’s likely the rapidly changing internet landscape and financial difficulties and changing audience preferences resulted in the end of the website.

-Like many gamers fitness and video gaming has always been a difficult balance to achieve and I always found the Gamer Fit Nation website to be useful in offering unbiased, accurate and varied published content.
-More importantly in the case of Gamer Fit Nation there was a number of significant events that left an impact on the gaming industry as a whole that are worth noting for the archive.
+Like many gamers fitness and video gaming has always been a difficult balance to achieve during my personal life and I always found the Gamer Fit Nation website to be useful in offering unbiased, accurate and varied published content.
+For example articles like “Tetris May Help Ease PTSD” and “How to Get Fit Like Nathan Drake” uniquely combined video games and fitness.
+More importantly in the case of Gamer Fit Nation there was a number of significant events like the video game cease fire that left an impact on the gaming industry as a whole and me personally that are worth highlighting here for the internet archive.

 The History of Gamer Fit Nation

-Launching several years before the existence of GamesLikeFinder the website started as a forum in the early days where gamers were brought together to discuss their own challenges and successes with maintaining a good lifestyle amongst video gaming.
+Launching several years before the existence of GamesLikeFinder the website started as a forum in the early days where gamers were brought together to discuss their own challenges and successes with maintaining a good lifestyle alongside their video gaming hobby.
 Like many websites in the gaming industry (Games Finder included) evolution over time is key to long term survival which eventually pushed GamerFitNation.com more towards a blog and news website, an example of which is shown below courtesy of the WayBackMachine Internet Archive.

 Notable Gamer Fit Nation Events